Current key collaborations and programs

 In 2017 MUARC analysed the effectiveness of red-light cameras in Dammam, Saudi Arabia, which underlined a need for both covert and overt speed enforcement to reduce crash rates.
 Professor Brian Fildes also examined key management processes and their impact on transportation infrastructure projects ahead of the construction of a major highway in the United Arab Emirates.

 MUARC has engaged in studies with the University of Michigan Transport Research Institute, including a paper on how older truck drivers can be kept in the workforce for as long as safely possible, and crash characteristics and injury outcomes among older drivers in the US.

-Associate Professor Sharon Newnam is currently working with Texas A&M University on a project focused on ‘Complex Systems Science to Address Truck Roadway Crash Burden’.
-The project follows a paper Newnam completed with the University on whether subjective sleep problems detect latent sleep disorders among commercial drivers.
+Associate Professor Sharon Newnam worked with Texas A&M University on a project focused on ‘Complex Systems Science to Address Truck Roadway Crash Burden’.
+The project followed a paper Newnam completed with the University on whether subjective sleep problems detect latent sleep disorders among commercial drivers.

 Ozcandrive is a significant program of research addressing the big issues in older driver safety.
 Using a longitudinal study design and naturalistic driving methods, the project tracks the health, functional abilities and driving patterns of 1300 older drivers for five years.
 We are collaborating with international colleagues in the parallel Canadian study, Candrive.
 The lead Canadian partner for this collaboration is the Ottawa Hospital Research Institute.

 The results will help us develop a simple, objective screening tool that will assist health-care professionals to identify older drivers who may be unsafe and need further assessment of their driving ability.